gjbex/training-material/docs/LinuxTools/Bash/keybindings.md

-# vi keybindings in the termial
+# Keybindings in the termial

+## Default: Emacs-style keybindings

 By default, the terminal running bash support the Emacs keybindings, e.g.,
   * `ctrl-a` to move to the start of the input,